-The Advisory Board typically meets monthly on Fridays from 9-11 with additional meetings in Fall Quarter for budget preparation.
-It is comprised of students and faculty, staff, alumni, or administrators who are Student Rec Center members.
+The Advisory Board typically meets monthly on Tuesdays from 12:30-2:00 p.m. with additional meetings in fall term for budget preparation.
+The board is comprised of PSU students, faculty, staff, alumni, and administrators who are current Campus Rec members.

 The Advisory Board will review, advise, support and offer recommendations on:

 - Campus Rec's annual budget (approved by the Advisory Board)

 - Program development and expansion